A Geoff’s Travel Club tour

-Your contract will be with Tanago and payment will be made to them in Euro.
+Your contract will be with ECC Studienreisen, our German tour operator, and payment will be made to them in Euro.

-Geoff will be your point of contact alongside the Tanago office, he will be happy to answer any queries that you have but Tanago will manage your tour arrangements.
-When you book, Tanago will send you an insurance document that guarantees your payment to them until the tour has been concluded.
-The document will be in German, accompanied by a translation that explains it’s content.
+Geoff will remain your point of contact and he will be happy to answer any queries that you have.
+When you book, the German tour operator will send you an insurance document that guarantees your payment to them until the tour has been concluded.

 Your tour includes: